 17Hundred90 Inn Savannah Reviews

-River Street: You can walk to River Street in less than 10 minutes
+🚢 River Street: Walk there in less than 10 minutes

-Insider Tip: Neither the main inn nor the guest houses are particularly soundproof, so keep that in mind.
-If you need to sleep in absolute silence, you should opt for a newer hotel!
+⭐ Insider Tip: Neither the main inn nor the guest houses are particularly soundproof, so keep that in mind.
+If you need to sleep in absolute silence, you should opt for a newer hotel or bring ear plugs.

 Head to my Best Accommodations in Savannah page to see a list of my favorite hotels and B&Bs (and learn why I like them!) or do a search below to see what’s available.

-If you’re staying at the 17Hundred90 and don’t feel like going out one night, the inn’s own restaurant is a popular spot to grab a bite to eat.
+If you’re staying at 17Hundred90 and don’t feel like venturing out, the inn’s own restaurant is a popular spot to grab a bite to eat.
 The menu has a wide range of choices, so there should be something to suit everyone’s needs.

-Insider Tip: Most of the ghost tours and haunted pub tours stop by the inn on a nightly basis.
-Expect to run into large crowds outside.
+Many of Savannah’s ghost tours — especially the haunted pub tour options — stop by the inn on a nightly basis, so you might run into some crowds outside.

-Overall, I love this quaint little hotel for its history and for the haunted factor, but I think other hotels in the area do haunted + history better.
-The Marshall House is a good example.
+Overall, I love this quaint little inn for its history and for the haunted factor, but particularly for its quiet east side location.

 Related Reading: Is The Marshall House in Savannah Really Haunted?